 Yes, ladies, now that you have all you need for your kit, it's time to go bag shopping.
 Keeping everything consolidated in a bag not only keeps your emergency kit together, but it also makes it easy to grab all at once and keeps your trunk looking a little neater.
 A backpack works great, but if you are like a typical woman and packing a little heavy, a great big duffel bag may be even better.

 Car Emergency Kits

-While there are many other things that can and should be kept in your car at all times, these basics should help get you on your way to an emergency kit that will come in handy in almost any situation.
-You never know when you may be stranded in your car so it is always best to be prepared.
-I know I have been stranded three times since I was sixteen and I have been grateful for the things I kept for those situations that made it much more tolerable.
+While there are many other things that can and should be kept in your car at all times, these basics should help you in case of an emergency situation.
+You never know when you may be stranded in your car, so it is always best to be prepared.
+I have been stranded three times since I was sixteen, and I have been very grateful to have these emergency items in my car.

 © 2012 Lisa